akhileshpok/Threat_Detection_In_Network_Traffic/README.md

 ---

 ## 🔬 Future Work & Enhancements
 ### Model Optimization
-Explore more sophisticated deep learning architectures like CNNs and advanced ensemble techniques to further improve the performance of both the binary and multiclass classifiers.
+Due to compute and time constraints, the current pipelines have been developed and evaluated on a small stratified subset of the full CICIDS2017 dataset.
+Future work should focus on scaling the training and tuning processes to the entire dataset to potentially improve model robustness and generalization.
+Additionally, deeper hyperparameter tuning, especially for deep learning models, is necessary to unlock their full potential.
+Exploring more sophisticated deep learning architectures such as CNNs or advanced ensemble methods could further enhance performance for both binary and multi-class classification tasks.
 ### Data & Feature Refinement
-Develop new, domain-specific features and use advanced feature selection methods to enhance model efficiency and interpretability.
-Additionally, investigate cost-sensitive learning or other advanced resampling techniques to better handle the dataset's class imbalance.
+Given the subset limitation, expanding the dataset size could allow for development of new, domain-specific features and application of more advanced feature selection techniques.
+Investigating cost-sensitive learning approaches or more refined resampling strategies will help better address class imbalance challenges inherent in the full dataset.
+This could lead to improved model efficiency and interpretability.
 ### Productionization
-Focus on building a complete, end-to-end deployment pipeline that includes real-time inference, model monitoring, and automated retraining to move the project from a proof-of-concept to a practical, operational solution.
+Building a complete end-to-end deployment pipeline remains a priority, including real-time inference, comprehensive model monitoring, and automated retraining workflows.
+These steps will be crucial to transition from the current proof-of-concept stage—limited by dataset size and tuning scope—to a scalable, practical operational solution suitable for real-world cybersecurity environments.

 ---